 2. No Need for a Four-Year Degree

 While one of the paths to becoming a programmer is to earn a computer science degree, you can still become one without a degree.
-Many programming jobs don’t require a computer science or an IT degree; instead, they’re interested in your coding abilities.
+Many coding jobs don’t require a computer science or an IT degree; instead, they’re interested in your coding skills and coding languages you know.
 This means that even though a degree would be useful and open several doors for you, it isn’t a must.

 However, there are other options other than a degree, that could potentially help you land a job.
 For instance, if you were to get a software development or cybersecurity diploma, it would certainly look good in the eyes of the hiring manager.
 The same goes for a certificate too; if your CV has relevant certificate programs in it, such as network security management for example, that along with your skills will leave a good impression.